Sales objections are an (almost) inevitable part of the sales process, much like tax season.

 The “need” objection is very similar to the "price" one, with some nuances.
 The buyer may be saying they don’t need the product, but what they really mean is they don’t need it now.
 Qualifying urgency early is a very smart move, as it's a good indicator of whether or not a deal will close.

 Like with the price objection, the opportunity here is to show the value your product brings.
 You can also use a "need" objection to create urgency by showing your buyer the cost of doing nothing.
-When you mix these tactics, your prospect no longer questions whether they need your product.
+When you mix these sales tactics, your prospect no longer questions whether they need your product.
 Instead, they start to consider exactly how much they need it and how soon they can get it.

 Shameless plug: Qwilr’s ROI calculator is excellent for illustrating product value or showing the cost of the status quo!